Southfield SchoolExtracurricular Activities

 Cooking in the Café

 Ever wondered how the Southfield Café makes such wonderful treats?
 Now is your chance for your children to find out!
-Students in grades 3rd-8th will meet with LaJuan Wagoner on Tuesdays after school March 3rd-April 28th.
+Students in Grades 3rd-8th will meet with LaJuan Wagoner on after school once a week.

 *Must have a minimum of 8 students for this club to officially start.